Alabama Crimson Tide football under Nick Saban: 2019 season

 Alabama entered the 2019 season as the reigning SEC Champions and ranked number 2 in the nation behind reigning national champion Clemson.
 Alabama opened the season with a blowout win over Duke, 42–3 in the 2019 Chick Fila Kickoff Game in Atlanta.
 The season saw its share of misfortune.
 While Alabama was undefeated going into their game vs LSU in November, the season ending injuries had piled up, mainly on an already young and inexperienced defense.
 It turned out to be the worst defense in Nick Saban's career.
 QB Tua Tagovailoa suffered a high ankle sprain against Tennessee that required surgery and put him out of action for weeks.
 Backup QB Mac Jones took over and Alabama won the game 35–13, but the game was closer than the final score indicated.

-Jones would play the entire game the following week vs. Arkansas as Bama rolled to a 48–7 win.
+Jones played the entire game the following week vs. Arkansas as Bama rolled to a 48–7 win.
 Tagovailoa returned for the game against LSU which saw the Tigers prevail over Bama 46–41.
 It was LSU's first win over Alabama since the 2011 regular season meeting between the teams.
 Although Alabama battled back in the game, they never had the lead.
 They trailed by 3 touchdowns at halftime.
 It was also their first home loss since 2015.
 The following week saw even more misfortune.
 Tua Tagovailoa, still recovering from the injury in the Tennessee game, suffered a dislocated hip against Mississippi State, but unlike before, he would not play again.
 This thrust Mac Jones into the starting role for the remainder of the season.

 Jones turned in a great performance the following week, albeit in a 66–3 win over FCS team, Western Carolina.
 Jones then had the task of playing in his first ever SEC road game against Auburn at Jordan Hare Stadium, a place where Alabama had not fared well in recent years.
 While Jones had a great game, Auburn would prevail 48–45.
 Despite going up against the number one defense in the nation, the Alabama backup QB went 26 of 39 and passed for 335 yards.
 Wide receiver Jaylen Waddle had 230 yards and 4 touchdowns, including a 98-yard kickoff return for a score.
 Alabama's inability to stop Auburn on offense and Jones' two interceptions returned for touchdowns proved impossible to overcome.

-Alabama would finish the 2019 regular season with a 10–2 record.
-It would mark the first time since 2010 that the Tide would lose two regular season games and it would be the first time in the playoff era that they would not make the semifinals.
+Alabama finished the 2019 regular season with a 10–2 record.
+It was first time since 2010 that the Tide lost two regular season games and the first time in the playoff era that they did not make the semifinals.
 Bama closed out 2019 with a 35–16 win over Michigan in the Citrus Bowl, finishing the season with an 11–2 record.
 This game marked the end of the 2010s decade for Alabama football.
 For the first time in program history, Alabama went the entirety of a decade with double digit wins in every year.